ihnatsen/TrainingDataBase/README.md

 # This is a repository for practicing writing SQL queries on PostgreSQL. :keyboard:

-## Exercises one: Training join Weather.
+## Exercises one: Train join Weather.

 Table: Weather
 <table>